serisman/pdk-digital-clock/firmware-serial/README.md

   - `hours byte`: using bcd notation, bit[7] is am_pm indicator, bits[5:4] is hours_10, bits[3:0] is hours_01
   - `minutes byte`: using bcd notation, bits[6:4] is minutes_10, bits[3:0] is minutes_01
   - `seconds byte`: using bcd notation, bits[6:4] is seconds_10, bits[3:0] is seconds_01
-  - `parity byte`: the sum of all preceding data bytes.
+  - `checksum byte`: the sum of all preceding data bytes.

 ### Toolchain:
 - The open-source [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/)